gammu/gammu/readme.txt

          first do "./configure" and then ""make makerpm" resulting rpm package could be installed via rpm --install <package>
    Method 3:
+     * under Linux based on Debian packages
+         There are currently two ways how to build Debian package.

+         If you want to use standard Debian way, copy directory cfg/debian into main source directory and build it as any other Debian package (dpkg-buildpackage, or fakeroot make -f debian/rules binary).

+         The other way is to simple run make makedeb.
+   Method 4:
      * change parameters in /cfg/config.h
      * compile it:
        * under MS Visual C++ 6.0 for MS Windows